 The coronavirus epidemic has affected almost all areas of the economy.
 This could not but affect eCommerce since today many goods and services are both sold and promoted via the Internet.
 Many companies are now struggling to survive, and marketing is critical to rebuilding sales.
-How badly has the virus affected marketing, eCommerce and advertising?
+How badly has the virus and infections spread affected marketing, eCommerce and advertising?

 Let's find out.